 Guided Tour in Kulusuk:

 An English-speaking tour guide awaits you at Kulusuk airport.
 It is a 45-60 minute (3 km/1.86 miles) walk from the airport to Kulusuk village.
 No transportation is available.
 Therefore you must be reasonably fit to master the walk partly through snow and natural terrain.
-We highly recommend to bring good walking shoes along and a day bag with something to drink (can be bought in the duty-free store at Reykjavik airport after you pass security check and a picnic lunch or snacks.
+We highly recommend to bring good walking shoes along and a day bag with something to drink (can be bought in the duty-free store at Reykjavik airport after you pass the security check) and a picnic lunch or snacks.
 It is not always possible to purchase food & beverage at the local supermarket in Kulusuk.
 You stay for about 4 hours in East Greenland.

 Arriving at the village, we will visit the tiny local museum that provides insights into the Inuit life.
-As we walk through town, we often get to greet the locals, and if we are lucky, we will see a demonstration of the traditional Greenlandic drum dance.
+As we walk through the village, we often get to greet the locals, and if we are lucky, we will see a demonstration of the traditional Greenlandic drum dance.
 Before we head back to the airport (boat tour optional and only bookable on location, if available), we will visit the beautiful Kulusuk Church.

 Note: We recommend that all travellers wear good walking boots as this tour requires around 6 km/3,7 miles round-trip walk.
 June, in particular, can be wet.
 Please be aware of bringing Danish currency, as it is not possible to use a debit card in Kulusuk.
-Passport is required when travelling to Greenland.
+Passport and Schengen visa is required when travelling to Greenland.

 Important: Trips to Greenland are always subject to weather conditions.
 Delays and flight cancellations can happen.
 Therefore we strongly recommend you to buy travel insurance in the country of residence that would cover any additional travel expenses, should your flights be delayed or cancelled due to weather.
 We recommend not to book any international flight directly after a trip from Greenland.